 ⏩ Click on 'more data', to see a variety of statistics.
 We discuss all these sort of data in the rest of this article.

 Select a time period in the menu above the statistics.
 This is periode is used for all of the data on this page.
 The first data provided shows the countings per modality.

 2. Overview per day

 This are the daily statistics for the time period you choose, by type of vehicle.
 For some, the two-wheeler/car/large vehicle split does not feel right.
 This could have several causes, like sun-reflection, no clear view, not the right camera angle, ...
 Or you might find the amount of large vehicles suspiciously large, but this will get better the more data your Telraam has.
 For more information on these topics, please read the following article: "The data from my Telraam seems inconsistent.
 How can this be explained?".

 3. Overview in detail

 As you go through the segments of the same day, you will notice that some time slots appear with the label "Poor quality".
-See here what this means: "Telraam indicates that some of the data have a "Poor Quality"?
-How to interpret it?"
+This means you should not trust the data of this hour.
+Read more about the causes and how to avoid poor quality data here.

 4. Average per 24 hours